Lucachinou/SingleCraft/README.md

 So remove the line `DatabaseManager.SetupDatabase()` when your database is correctly setup !

+## Goal

+- a settings page for change multiple configurations. ❌

+- a page for add plugins & mods (With filter for only display usable jar).

+- a dropdown in the server's page for select the correct jar. **(Require the settings page)**

+- Upgrade the UI/UX of all pages.

+- a simplfied installer.

 ## F.A.Q

 - Any simplified installation process in the futur?